Jimmy Wynn

-Professional career
+Career

-Minor leagues
+Early career

-Wynn's career started in 1962 when the Cincinnati Reds signed him as an amateur free agent after he attended Taft High School.
+Wynn attended Taft High School.
+After high school, the Cincinnati Reds signed him as an amateur free agent in 1962.
 He played that season with the Tampa Tarpons in the Florida State League.
 He played mostly at third base, batting .290 with 14 home runs.
-After the season, he was drafted by the then Houston Colt .45s in the 1962 first-year minor league player draft.

 Houston Astros (1963–1973)

+After the 1962 season, the Houston Colt .45s selected Wynn in the 1962 first-year minor league player draft.
 Wynn began the 1963 season with the Double-A San Antonio Bullets in the Texas League, and while there split his time between shortstop and third base while batting .288 with 16 home runs in 78 games.
 He was promoted to the major leagues in July, and made his major league debut on July 10.
 Starting at shortstop, he went 1-for-4 with a stolen base.
 He split his time during the rest of that initial season between shortstop and the outfield, most often playing left field.
 He finished the season having played in 70 games, having 61 hits, four home runs, 27 runs batted in, four stolen bases and a .244 batting average.

 Having struggled defensively at shortstop, Wynn was converted to a full-time outfielder in 1964.
 He opened the season as the Colt .45s starting center fielder, but was sent back to the minor leagues in June, with Mike White taking over.
 He was called up in September, and finished the season starting in center field.
 He ended the season having played 67 games, with 49 hits, five home runs, 18 runs batted in, five stolen bases, and a .224 batting average.